beehive-lab/TornadoVM/docs/source/flags.rst

 -  ``-Dtornado.enable.nativeFunctions=False``: It enables the
-   utilization of native mathematical functions, in case that the selected backend (OpenCL, PTX, SPIR-V) suports native functions.
+   utilization of native mathematical functions, in case that the selected backend (OpenCL, PTX, SPIR-V) supports native functions.
 This option is disabled by default.

 Level Zero